Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Modify the queue type from SQS standard to SQS FIFO Turn off content-based deduplication on the queue Update the application to include a message group ID in the messages.
 - [ ] Modify the queue type from SQS standard to SQS FIFO Update the application to send messages with identical message bodies and to include the DelaySeconds parameter in the messages.

-### A SysOps administrator created an AWS Cloud Formation template that provisions Amazon EC2 instances, an Elastic Load Balancer (ELB), and an Amazon RDS DB instance.
+### A SysOps administrator created an AWS CloudFormation template that provisions Amazon EC2 instances, an Elastic Load Balancer (ELB), and an Amazon RDS DB instance.
 During stack creation, the creation of the EC2 instances and the creation of the ELB are successful.
 However, the creation of the DB instance fails..
 What is the default behavior of CloudFormation in this scenario?

 - [ ] CloudFormation will roll back the stack and delete the stack.
 - [x] CloudFormation will roll back the stack but will not delete the stack.